 - Refer advisees to other resources when appropriate.

-- Participate in the adviser training sessions provided by each college or department to keep informed and current.
+- Participate in the professional development provided by each college or department to keep informed and current.

 B. Responsibilities of Advisees

 The Advisee’s Role is to:

 - Acquire the information needed to assume final responsibility for course scheduling, program planning, and the successful completion of all graduation requirements.

 - Seek the academic and career information needed to meet educational goals.